Attorney Annette Rhodes

 Kathrynn Johnston, Paralegal

 She grew up in southwest Louisiana.
 Kathrynn attended Louisiana College and earned a Bachelor of Arts in biblical studies and double minored in biblical languages and Spanish.
 Her desire to continue her education brought her to Wake Forest where she earned a Master of Arts in intercultural studies from Southeastern Baptist Theological Seminary (SEBTS) in 2017.

-When not working, Kathrynn likes to spend time with her husband Will, who is also a SEBTS student.
+When not working, Kathrynn likes to spend time with her husband Will, who is also a SEBTS graduate student.
 They have a border collie named Jax and are active members of Imago Dei Church in Raleigh.
 Kathrynn also enjoys cooking, reading fiction and travelling.